 Treating IBS: Probiotics

 Probiotics are friendly bacteria that help reduce the growth of harmful organisms in the digestive tract.
 There are many kinds of probiotics, but the best known is the type found in yogurt -- look for a label that says "active cultures."
-Some studies suggest probiotics may reduce the occurrence of diarrhea, but more research is needed to determine whether this includes symptoms caused by IBS.
+Some studies suggest probiotics may improve the symptoms of IBS, but more research is needed.

 Treating IBS: Drugs for Diarrhea